 Avoid water contact for at least 24 hours

-Let the coating fully cure over 5–7 days, depending on the product
+Let the coating fully cure over 5–7 days or more, depending on the product

 Do not wash the vehicle during the curing period